NCAR/lrose-solo3/homebrew_install.mac_osx.md

   tail -f 02.make
 ```

-If the build is successful, lrose will be installed in:
+If the build is successful, the following binaries will be installed:

 ```
-  /usr/local/opt/lrose/include
-  /usr/local/opt/lrose/lib
-  /usr/local/opt/lrose/bin
+  /usr/local/bin/solo3
+  /usr/local/bin/xltrs3
+  /usr/local/bin/ddex3
+  /usr/local/bin/nx_reblock3
 ```

-In these directories, links will be created that point to the actual files
+These will be links that point to the actual files
-in ```/usr/local/Cellar```.
+in ```/usr/local/Cellar/lrose-solo3```.

 See also: [Homebrew Notes](./homebrew_notes.md)